TheDammedGamer/PSForms/README.md

 New-PSFormsSimpleForm -Name "DetailsUpdate" -Header "Update your Details" -Description "Use this form to update your details in Outlook and the Staff Directory." -Content $Content -SucessMsg "Your Details have been updated, this may take up to 5 days to roll out to everyone in the organisation." -ErrorMsg "Something went wrong, Please contact the service Desk on 'Some Number' for assitance." -SiteRoot 'D:\PSFormsSite\'
 ```

-The above example creates a new PSForms site with a simple form tto update people's contact detaisl.
-This example is missing the implmentation, which needs to be setup inside `D:\PSFormsSite\Scripts\DetailsUpdate.Submit.ps1` so that Polaris will process the result of the form.
+The above example creates a new PSForms site with a simple form to update people's contact details.
+This example is missing the implmentation, which needs to be setup inside `D:\PSFormsSite\Scripts\DetailsUpdate.Submit.ps1`.

 ``` PowerShell
 D:\PSFormsSite\Start.ps1